 Released On 12th Dec 2025

-What does ‘good’ asbestos data look like for a local authority?
+What good asbestos data looks like for local authorities

 Local authorities sit on vast, complex estates – housing, schools, civic buildings, depots – often with decades of asbestos history buried in old surveys, PDFs and spreadsheets.
 Good asbestos data in this context is not just “lots of information”; it is clear, current and structured so that duty holders can manage risk confidently and prove compliance when challenged.